gmmorris/gmmorris.github.io/_posts/2019-03-01-structured-greping-of-structured-logging-using-grep-for-json.md

 So I made a tool which would allow me to do so.
 </section>

-# jgrep - grep for JSON
+# Jeff Goldblum aka jg - grep for JSON
 <section>
 I began to think about the complex questions I often ask when sniffing around in these logs and came to the following conclusions:
 1. I need a tool that could describe a _JSON structure_ and match input against this structure